robdavid/genutil-go/README.md

 For each of the these three functions, there exists three variants,  `IterKeys`, `IterValues` and `IterItems`, which return iterators rather than slices.
 The ordering for these iterators is also undefined.

 #### Sorted slices
-The slice returning functions also have ordred alternatives, `SortedKeys`, `SortedValuesByKey` and `SortedItems`, which return keys, values and items sorted in key order.
+The slice returning functions also have ordered alternatives, `SortedKeys`, `SortedValuesByKey` and `SortedItems`, which return keys, values and items sorted in key order.

+### Nested maps
+A set of functions are available for managing nested maps, that is maps whose values may also be maps, and which have the signature `map[K comparable]any`.
+A common concrete example is `map[string]any`, which is useful for un-marshaling arbitrary YAML or JSON documents.
+All the functions take a map